-{¶52} Stewart's argument, however, about the continued eligibility for Medicaid is irrelevant because the court did not fashion its ruling based on her son's continued eligibility for Medicaid.
-The parties agreed that upon reaching 20 years of age, the child would qualify for Medicare benefits, regardless of his financial need.
+{¶52} The arguments about the continued eligibility for, or availability of, Medicaid are irrelevant however because the court did not fashion its ruling based on the child's continued eligibility for Medicaid.
+The parties agreed that upon reaching 20 years of age, Stewart's son would qualify for Medicare benefits, regardless of his financial need.
 R.C.
-2744.05(B)(1) provides for offset not on the basis of the amount of damages awarded, but on the claimant receiving or being entitled to receive benefits for injury or loss from "any other source."
-The child's disability qualifies him to receive governmental benefits.
+2744.05(B)(1) provides for offsets not on the basis of the amount of damages awarded, but on the claimant receiving or being entitled to receive benefits for injury or loss from "any other source."
 For purposes of R.C.
 2744.05(B)(1), those benefits exist in isolation from monetary eligibility requirements.
-This conclusion is compelled by Stewart's argument relating to a special needs trust: if the child can establish the special needs trust, he will receive the government benefits.
-So he is entitled to receive those benefits regardless of his financial situation and the statute permits an offset.3